grab/engineering-blog/_posts/2023-07-07-zero-traffic-cost.md

 ## Problem statement

-The Grab platform is primarily hosted on AWS cloud, located in one region, spanning over three Availability Zones (AZ).
+The Grab platform is primarily hosted on AWS cloud, located in one region, spanning over three Availability Zones (AZs).
 When it comes to data streaming, both the Kafka brokers and Kafka clients run across these three AZs.

 <div class="post-image-section"><figure>
   <img src="/img/zero-traffic-cost/fig-1.png" alt="" style="width:70%"><figcaption align="middle">Figure 1 - Initial design, consumers fetching from the partition leader</figcaption>